 The group flew back to the Reagan for the intel briefings before dinner.
-Before the briefings President Bryce and Norris went to check in on the infirmary.
+Before the briefings President Bryce and Norris went to check in on the sickbay.
 Doctors McCray and Hayes were leaning over a desk chatting excitedly and didn't notice them enter.
 Norris and Bryce walked up behind them.

 "When I see two doctors huddled up planning I get very nervous."
 Norris smiled when they jumped a little.

 "Mister President, Admiral Norris, welcome back aboard.
 Your sister came through surgery well; we still have her on a ventilator to give her lungs the rest they need.
 Your mother is doing great as well as the rest of the survivors.
 Mister President there are some family members missing, I have not had anyone question your family as to what happened yet and while the need to know may seem great, I advise caution.
 These people have been through a hell of a lot over the past two weeks and they need time to adapt to the fact that they are safe.
 Many of them have been running on pure adrenaline and are now crashing.
 Your nephew Corporal Bryce will not leave this room and still feels as though he needs to be on guard.
 We have allowed him to keep his side arm for now but he may be experiencing PTSD.
 Admiral I think he needs a senior officer to relieve him."

 Norris nodded.
 "Thanks Leo where is he at?"
 Doctor McCray pointed over to the corner where the Corporal was sitting, his arm in a cast but still unshowered and watching the room like a hawk.